Business Loan vs. Personal Loan: How To Choose

 How do small business loans work?

 Business loans can be short- or long-term and may require you to submit a lot of paperwork about your business, including financial statements and financial projections.
-They can be both secured and unsecured and will likely still depend on your personal credit history.
+They can be both secured and unsecured, and your ability to qualify will usually depend on both your business and personal credit history.

 Business loan terms can range from just a few weeks, like with invoice factoring, to up to 25 years for SBA loans used to purchase real estate.
-Amounts can vary as well, with loans up to $5 million.
+Amounts can vary as well, with loans for small businesses up to $5 million or more.
+Some banks even offer large commercial loans up to $1 billion.

 How do personal loans for business work?

 A personal loan for business use is a bit simpler than a business loan.
 With a personal loan, your personal financial information will be reviewed, including your income and your credit history.
 Loans are typically unsecured, meaning you don’t need collateral.
-The loan amounts offered are generally between $1,000 to $50,000 or more and typically last for 12 to 60 months.
+The loan amounts offered are generally between $$600 to $200,000 and typically have repayment terms of two to five years.

-When it comes to using a personal loan for business expenses, however, one notable downside is that if your business fails to pay back the loan, you’ll be personally liable for the outstanding loan balance.
+When it comes to using a personal loan for business expenses, however, one notable downside is that if your business fails to pay back the loan, you’ll be personally responsible for paying the outstanding loan balance.

 Pros

-Business loans can help separate your business and personal finances, which is particularly important as the business grows (and come tax time).
+- Business loans can help separate your business and personal finances, which is particularly important as the business grows (and when it comes to tax time).

 Cons